 A more controversial aspect of using ratio analysis is that management have sometimes indulged in creative accounting techniques in order that the ratios calculated from published financial statements will show a more favourable picture than the true underlying position.

-Examples of this are sale and repurchase agreements, which manipulate liquidity figures, and off balance sheet finance which distorts return on capital employed and flatters gearing.
+Examples of this are sale and repurchase agreements, which manipulate liquidity figures, and debt kept of the statement of financial position which distorts return on capital employed and flatters gearing.

 Of particular concern with this method of using ratios is:

 - They are themselves averages and may incorporate large variations in their composition.
 Some inter-firm comparison agencies produce the ratios analysed into quartiles to attempt to overcome this.

 - It may be that the sector in which a company is included may not be sufficiently similar to the exact type of trade of the specific company.
 The type of products or markets may be different.

 - Companies of different sizes operate under different economies of scale, this may not be reflected in the industry average figures.